kouji-dev/whosh/README.md

-# Magnet - Social Media Management Platform
+# Whosh - Social Media Management Platform

 A modern social media management platform similar to Buffer and SocialPilot, built with Next.js and Node.js.